 Skip to content

-Data priorities
+Data collection priorities

 With some data sources, extracting some attributes of people or companies sufficiently cleanly/reliably can take more effort than others.
 Not all attributes are equally valuable to our users.